How to Make the Best Potato Salad, According to Our Test Kitchen

 Balance the creamy and crunchy textures

 The best potato salads have a nice balance of creamy and crunchy textures.
 For creaminess, mayonnaise is an obvious—and perfect—choice.
 But if you'd like to mix things up, using some plain yogurt (Greek or regular and anything from nonfat to full fat) is another way to add creaminess, along with a tangy flavor.
-Try it in our Creamy Red Potato Salad recipe.
 And if you are a fan of eggs in potato salad like I am, you know that their yolks add a wonderful richness and creaminess to the salad.

-In terms of crunch, celery is a classic, but look to other veggies as well, like bell peppers (any color), red onions and even cucumbers, as in this New Potato Salad with Cucumber & Jalapeño.
+In terms of crunch, celery is a classic, but look to other veggies as well, like bell peppers (any color), red onions and even cucumbers.

 Related: How to Make a Healthier Potato Salad